 - Staff, Parents/Guardians and pupils are expected to keep the school clean and litter free and to respect school property.

-- When entering or leaving the school, pupils and adults are to do so in single file using the pedestrian gate.
+- When entering or leaving the school, pupils and adults are to do so by walking in single file using the pedestrian gate.
 Pupils must be guided by the lollipop lady when crossing the road.

 - Children will only be permitted to leave the school premises with adults whose names have been provided.
 Parents/Guardians must notify teachers of the names of any adults permitted to collect their child at the beginning of the school year.